 Building a strong network on LinkedIn takes real strategy, and the “throwing mud at the wall” approach can only take you so far.

-Targeting a niche sector gives direction, think about the relevant sector experience you have and transferable ones, this is a great place to start!
+Targeting a niche sector gives direction.
+Think about your relevant sector experience and transferable ones; this is a great place to start!

 Remember that when searching on LinkedIn, use synonyms of words too.
 A simple search of “CTO” will present you with a long list of opportunities but to increase your results, use synonymous phrases such as “Chief Technology Officer” or “Head of Software Engineering”.